roc-lang/roc/compiler/str/README.md

 }
 ```

 On a 64-bit system, this `struct` would take up 16B in memory.
-On a 32-bit sysem, it would take up 8B.
+On a 32-bit system, it would take up 8B.

 Here's what the fields mean: